betaghIEEE/profiles-rest-api/notes-of-work.md

 To fix this we add permissions to the "API" so that we can handle these exceptions.

 ### Add Permissions to the Feed API

+We need the profiles_api/permissions.py module.
+This is another fine example of where we might make folders and individual one class in file module notion.
+This is to keep one set of permissions in one file to match a class that we are checking.

+So, we add into permissions.py something about UpdateOwnStatus.
+So, how do we know this class is about providing permissions to feed objects?

+We make this assignment in the view module for the UserProfileFeedViewSet class in the profiles_api/views.py module.

+Here we connect the permissions class for UpdateOwnStatus with our view UserProfileFeedSet.
+This provides an override to assign permission_classes in the UserProfileFeedViewSet.
+We make an assignment to UpdateOwnStatus and IsAuthenticatedOrReadOnly to permission classes.
+The idea is to restrict the action if it is an action other than read.
+If it is a read, and user is authorized, then the action is authorized.
+If user is not authenticated, then the permissions classes deprive the action.
+If the action is read-only, this passes.
+However, it is not an update action therefore, we have a don't care.
+Thus, the return for authorized could return a true?
+Is this so?

+Thus, we should see the permissions serving to keep the exceptions from going uncaught.

+### Restrict view status updates to logged in users
+We can make a restriction to just logged in users by specifying